majamin/color-palette-generator/README.md

 # What it does

-1. `colors.sh` downloads 1000.json from my [repo](https://github.com/majamin/nice-color-palettes) (original: https://github.com/Jam3/nice-color-palettes).
-1. Converts the JSON file to a simple plain text file of one palette per line.
-1. Calculates whether a black or white font color should be used depending on color.
 1. Uses ImageMagick to convert each color to a rectangle and combines.
 1. Uses ImageMagick to create a nice "rounded rectangle" image mask.
+1. Calculates whether a black or white font color should be used depending on color.
 1. Writes output to a separate directory.

 # Preview